Keeping UI design simple: why clarity creates better charity websites

 This approach prevents an overload of links on the screen at once, and for a key feature like navigation, it’s essential in ensuring the user doesn’t become disoriented early on in their site journey.

-Streamlined process for developers
+Simplicity for developers too

 Not only do clients benefit from using an intuitive backend system, but developers will also find it easier to identify consistent patterns in structure.
 CMS platforms like WordPress offer developers numerous valuable features, preventing them from having to rebuild everything from scratch.